-Placement for ACT (English) or SAT (Verbal): Students who pass the ACT or SAT exam will have the opportunity to waive ENGL S111.
+Placement for ACT (English) or SAT (Verbal): Students who pass the ACT or SAT exam will have the opportunity to waive WRTG S111.
 Test scores will be evaluated upon admission to UAS.
-Student's test results must reflect one of the following:
+Student's test results must reflect the following:

-- ACT English score of 30 or higher (English Competent) - SAT Critical Reading Score of 680 or higher
+· ACT English score of 30 or higher (English Competent)